 The most affordable and desirable neighborhoods in Philadelphia are Bustleton, Somerton, Fox Chase, and Mt Airy.
 The first three Philadelphia neighborhoods are in an area known as Northeast Philadelphia.
-The later is in Northwest Philadelphia.
-Other affordable, though little bit pricier neighborhoods include Roxborough, East Falls, and Brewerytown.
+The latter is in Northwest Philadelphia.
+Other affordable, though a little bit pricier neighborhoods, include Roxborough, East Falls, and Brewerytown.

 See the benefits of living in Northeast Philadelphia (Bustleton, Somerton, Fox Chase).